SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Holding a hand out there is a pulse of electricity.
 This isn't nearly enough to kill anyone, but it definitely hurts.

 Chakra: 10
-Damage: 1d10\*1d4
+Damage: 1d12\*1d4
 Range: 10
 Speed: 4
 Seal Speed: 6

-Tags: Energy, Projectile
+Special: Paralysis 1 for 20 IC

+Tags: Attack, Projectile, Energy

 Effects:
-This inflicts Paralysis 1 for 20 IC.
-It can target either a single person, or everyone within the range.
-If the latter, it does not penalize dodges as a regular area of effect technique would.
-Shocking Burst's Speed may not be reduced below 4\.
+Shocking Burst's Speed may not be reduced below 4 and can target up to three targets in range.

 ### **Seiden \- Static Electricity**